rajeev-koushik/blog-site/README.md

 # blog-site
-Building a simple blogging website with Node, Express and MongoDB
+A simple blogging website built with Node, Express and MongoDB.